eduardocarnunes/eduardocarvalho-1992-hotmail.com/README.md

   - I learned step by step how to develop an algorithm to find the best route between cities

-### Requirements
+### Program
-- Basic knowledge of programming logic
-- Basic knowledge of Python is desirable
-- Basic knowledge of Object Orientation is desirable
+- Introduction to deep learning
+- DeepLearning Frameworks
+- DeepLearning Applications
+- Scaling and Deployment